Quality Improvement

 - Launched a pilot program to serve the type 2 diabetes population

-- Published research in over 40 top medical journals since 2019
+- Published 90+ research articles in top medical journals

 - Influencing active international collaborations